-It’s been a while since I’ve booked a flight on Frontier Airlines (my last flights with them were from San Diego to Austin and then from Austin to San Diego back in 2018).
-A brief look at their website just now revealed to me that not much has changed since then.
+It’s been a while since I’ve booked a flight on Frontier Airlines, but a brief look at their website just now revealed to me that not much has changed since then.

 Frontier Airlines offers a nearly identical booking process to Spirit Airlines – minus the bright colors.
 There’s definitely a bit of humor sprinkled in, and they will hit you with the up-sell’s as you move through the booking process.
 But really – can you really consider it an “up-sell” when it’s basically things that you need anyway?